-PBH 320 Substance Abuse: Impacton Individual, Family, Community3 credits
+PBH 320 Substance Abuse: Impact on Individual, Family, Community

-Alcohol/substance abuse is a major public health issue.
-This course introduces students to the impact of alcohol/substance abuse on the individual, family, and society.
+This course introduces students to the impact of alcohol/substance abuse on the individual, family and community.
 During the course, students will be required to differentiate between abuse and dependence, identify negative consequences, and discuss treatment issues.
 Students will evaluate various treatment models and settings and develop an awareness of which models are appropriate given the readiness of an individual to engage in treatment.
-Through the coursework, students will have the opportunity to see the progression of the consequences of substance abuse in a real family from the perspective of the individual, the family, and society.
-Students will develop a greater understanding of the public health concern around substance abuse.
+Through the coursework, students will have the opportunity to see the progression of the consequences of substance abuse on the family unit from the perspective of both the individual and the family.
+Students will also develop a greater understanding of the public health concerns surrounding substance abuse.